jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 # VPS & Web Hosting series part 3: Maintenance & additional notes

 So... we did install everything we needed on our VPS to fulfill our client (ITRocks) requirements.
-The app is running blazing fast, its secured and all but...
+The app is running blazing fast, it's secured and all but...

-Did you though it was enough?
-Or did you secretly hoped that there will be more?
+Did you think it was enough?
+Or did you secretly hope that there will be more?
 Maybe both!

 Let's go a step further with this last part.
-To be fair, this part could have been itself an entire series, but we've already learned a lot, and what can be done next is... an almost infinite amount of things depending on your use cases.
+To be fair, this part could have been itself an entire series, but we've already learned a lot, and what can be done next is... an almost infinite number of things depending on your use cases.

 <!-- more -->